emaicus/Rangers-and-Ruffians/classes.md

 Showmen by nature, Bards are known for their skills at performing music, juggling, and distracting others from the sorrows of life.
 **Standings:** Bards are loved by most, and are welcomed equally among thieves and goodfolk.
 ##### Abilities:
-  * Cartwheel: You have high dexterity, and can naturally turn flips and cartwheels.
-  * Instrumentalist: You have mastery over an instrument of your choice, and begin with it.
+  * Cartwheel: Gain advantage on acrobatics checks.
-  * One up the sleeve: You are a master with throwing knives, and carry many in your sleeves.
+  * One up the Sleeve: You are proficient with throwing knives.
-  * Little birds: You can gather information from the children of a town.
+  * Regular Patron: You have advantage on charisma checks made in a tavern.

 ##### Stats:
   * Dexterity: 3